 BEST WREATH MAKING TIP EVER!

-Wire or zip tie two grapevine wreath together in three places on the wreath.
+Wire or zip tie two grapevine wreaths together in three places on the wreath.
 I usually wire them even distances apart.

 Can you see where I wired these wreaths together?
 I used green florist’s wire.
 That was soooo long ago.
 This wreath has seen many seasons and many kinds of decor!